-F. Ability to meet our decarbonisation target
+D. Ability to meet our decarbonisation target

-- 3.60 We do not anticipate there to be any difference in our ability to meet our decarbonisation target between Option 1 and the "Current Euratom regime" counterfactual.
-Nuclear generation would continue to play and important role in meeting carbon targets. - 3.61 In the "Do Nothing" counterfactual scenario, the UK would still be legally bound to meet its carbon targets but would have to do so without the aid of nuclear.
-This would provide a significant challenge to overcome; as highlighted above, nuclear is highly useful from a decarbonisation point of view, as it is able to provide constant power output (as opposed to say electricity generated from wind, which provides power only intermittently, and is not dispatchable14).
-One approach would be for the UK to build a large amount of renewable capacity, in order to minimise the risk associated with intermittency.
-However, this would provide a significant logistical challenge, as well as having the potential to be significantly more expensive than using renewables with nuclear and/ or other low-carbon baseload power.
-If flexible technologies such as battery storage or demand side response could be deployed cheaply, then this could reduce these costs, although this is currently uncertain. - 3.62 An alternative to the above would be to make use of gas power with carbon capture, usage and storage.
+- 3.43 We do not anticipate there to be any difference in our ability to meet our decarbonisation target between Option 1 and the "Current Euratom regime" counterfactual.
+Nuclear generation would continue to play and important role in meeting carbon targets. - 3.44 In the "Do Nothing" counterfactual scenario, the UK would still be legally bound to meet its carbon targets but would have to do so without the aid of nuclear.
+This would provide a significant challenge to overcome; as highlighted above, nuclear is highly useful from a decarbonisation point of view, as it is able to provide constant power output (as opposed to say electricity generated from wind, which provides power only intermittently, and is not dispatchable).
+One approach would be for the UK to build an large amount of renewable capacity, in order to minimise the risk associated with intermittency.
+However, this would provide a significant logistical challenge, as well as having the potential to be significantly more expensive than using renewables with nuclear and/ or other low-carbon baseload power. - 3.45 An alternative to the above would be to make use of gas power with carbon capture, usage and storage.
 One configuration of a CCUS plant would be similar to a standard gas CCGT plant, with the difference that the majority of the carbon emitted (~90%) would be captured, transported and then injected in to a geological store for permanent storage (usually a depleted offshore oil or gas field, or a saline aquifer).
-One advantage of CCUS is that it is able to operate as baseload and is dispatchable, which would help mitigate some of problems associated with a renewables-heavy energy mix. - 3.63 In the "Do Nothing" counterfactual scenario, we assume that enough, Offshore Wind, Onshore Wind, Solar and CCUS are brought online to replace generation from nuclear.
+One advantage of CCUS is that it is able to operate as baseload and is dispatchable, which would help mitigate some of problems associated with a renewables-heavy energy mix. - 3.46 In the "Do Nothing" counterfactual scenario, we assume that enough, Offshore Wind, Onshore Wind, Solar and CCUS are brought online to replace generation from nuclear.
 This allows us to meet a trajectory for decarbonisation that is consistent with our 2050 decarbonisation targets, although this may be at a significantly higher cost than if nuclear generation were present.
 However, there is uncertainty over the feasibility of delivering this volume of these types of new electricity generation capacity due to pressures on site availability and supply chain capacity.
 This could result in higher wholesale prices and capacity market payments, which would in turn lead to higher consumer bills in the short term.
-Option 1 avoids this outcome. - 3.64 While nuclear generation has higher capital costs per MW compared to other low carbon technologies, this is offset by higher costs of the electricity network (particularly due to onshore and offshore wind) and balancing market costs (particularly for offshore wind and solar).
+Option 1 avoids this outcome.

+While nuclear generation has higher capital costs per MW compared to other low carbon technologies, this is offset by higher costs of the electricity network (particularly due to onshore and offshore wind) and balancing market costs (particularly for offshore wind and solar).
 In addition, the marginal amount of generation provided by renewable generation decreases significantly at the volumes required to replace nuclear to still meet 2050 decarbonisation targets.
-As such, although the UK would still meet its carbon targets, it would be able to do so at a lower cost and challenge under the Option 1 than in the "Do Nothing" counterfactual.
+As such, although the UK would still meet its carbon targets, it would be able to do so at a lower cost and challenge under the proposed policy option than in the "Do Nothing" counterfactual.

-G. Wholesale price impacts
+E. Wholesale price impacts